 Here $ \sigma_{\phi_3}$ is the annihilation cross section of the scalar dark matter candidate, when $\phi_3$ annihilates to the visible sector (as shown in Fig.~\ref{fig:scalarDM-feynman-diag}), expressed as,

-where the $\langle \sigma_{\phi_3} v \rangle$ is the thermal averaged cross-section.
-The mathematical expression of cross section for each processes are given in Appendix \ref{sec:A.1}.
-Thermal evolution of the DM, together with the DM relic density computation requires the thermal-averaged annihilation cross-section as an input.
+where $\langle \sigma_{\phi_3} v \rangle$ is the thermal averaged cross section.
+The mathematical expression of the cross section for each process is given in the Appendix \ref{sec:A.1}.
+Thermal evolution of the DM, together with the DM relic density computation requires the thermal-averaged annihilation cross section as an input.

-For a non-relativistic regime, the whole process of calculating a thermal averaged cross-section boils down to $\langle\sigma v\rangle\equiv \sigma v$~\cite{Bauer:2017qwy} through s-wave scattering analysis~\cite{Gondolo:1990dk}.
-Here $v$ is the relative velocity between two DM particles, given through $ s = m_{\phi_3}^2 v^2 + 4m_{\phi_3}^2$.
+For a non-relativistic regime, the whole process of calculating a thermal averaged cross section boils down to $\langle\sigma v\rangle\equiv \sigma v$~\cite{Bauer:2017qwy} through s-wave scattering analysis~\cite{Gondolo:1990dk}.
+Here, $v$ is the relative velocity between two DM particles, given through $ s = m_{\phi_3}^2 v^2 + 4m_{\phi_3}^2$.
 Expanding the term $\sigma v$ in Taylor series for $x \gg 1$, i.e. in the non-relativistic limit, we get

 where, parameter~$x = m_{\phi_3}/T$, T being the temperature of the thermal bath.
 In the case of light dark matter as is the case for the scalar DM here, the DM has the potential chances to be boosted.
 At the same time, one can also have a light DM which is not boosted, for which the thermal averaging mechanism is outlined above.
-We later show that, in the context of the model described above, $\phi_3$ can actually be produced through $\chi_1~\chi_1 \rightarrow \phi_3~\phi_3$ process, which will lead to boosted DM due to kinematic factors.
-The effect of the boost is separately explored in the next section Sec.~\ref{sec:detection-boost}.
+We later show that, in the context of the model described above, $\phi_3$ can actually be produced through the $\chi_1~\chi_1 \rightarrow \phi_3~\phi_3$ process, which will lead to boosted DM due to kinematic factors.
+The effect of the boost is explored separately in the next section Sec.~\ref{sec:detection-boost}.
 Hence, considering the fact that $\phi_3$ here may or may not get enough velocity to become relativistic, we decide to go ahead with the most general thermal averaged cross section computation method.
-For the scalar DM $\phi_3$, the thermal averaged cross-section is given by,
+For the scalar DM $\phi_3$, the thermal averaged cross section is given by,

 where $K_n$ are modified Bessel functions of order n.
-In Eq.~\ref{eq:4.1}, we can scale the number density with respect to the total entropy of the Universe, $s$, to work with a quantity called comoving density $Y_i = n_i/s$ that evolves with respect to a parameter $x = m/T$, T being the temperature of the Universe.
-With this scaling the Boltzmann equations are modified as:
+In Eq.~\ref{eq:4.1}, we can scale the number density with respect to the total entropy of the Universe, $s$, to work with a quantity called the comoving density $Y_i = n_i/s$ that evolves with respect to a parameter $x = m/T$, T being the temperature of the Universe.
+With this scaling, the Boltzmann equations are modified as: